deeprob-org/deeprob-kit/README.md

 at [deeprob-kit]().

 ## Datasets and Experiments
-A collection of 29 binary datasets, which most of them are used in Probabilistic Circuits literature, can be found at [UCLA-StarAI-Binary-Datasets](https://github.com/UCLA-StarAI/Density-Estimation-Datasets).
+A collection of 29 binary datasets, which most of them are used in *Probabilistic Circuits* literature, can be found at [UCLA-StarAI-Binary-Datasets](https://github.com/UCLA-StarAI/Density-Estimation-Datasets).

-Moreover, a collection of 5 continuous datasets, commonly present in works regarding Normalizing Flows, can be found at [MAF-Continuous-Datasets](https://zenodo.org/record/1161203#.Wmtf_XVl8eN).
+Moreover, a collection of 5 continuous datasets, commonly present in works regarding *Normalizing Flows*, can be found at [MAF-Continuous-Datasets](https://zenodo.org/record/1161203#.Wmtf_XVl8eN).

+In order to run the experiments, it is necessary to clone the repository.
-After downloading them, the datasets must be stored in the `experiments/datasets` directory to be able to run the experiments (and Unit Tests).
+After downloading them, the datasets must be stored in the `experiments/datasets` directory to be able to run the experiments (and also Unit Tests).
 The experiments scripts are available in the `experiments` directory and can be launched using the command line by specifying the dataset and hyper-parameters.

 ## Code Examples
 A collection of code examples can be found in the `examples` directory.
+In order to run the code examples, it is necessary clone the repository.
+However, additional datasets are not required.
-However, the examples are not intended to produce state-of-the-art results, but only to present the library.
+Note that the given examples are not intended to produce state-of-the-art results, but only to present the library.

 The following table contains a description about them and a code complexity ranging from one to three stars.
-The **Complexity** column consists of a measure that roughly represents how many features of the library are used, as well as the expected time required to run the script.
+The *Complexity* column consists of a measure that roughly represents how many features of the library are used, as well as the expected time required to run the script.

 |        Example       |                                    Description                                    | Complexity |